Block- and Text-Based Code

 First-class free app for learning to code with JavaScript

-Bottom line: This app will no doubt help individual, motivated learners see how coding works using real code.
+Bottom Line: This app will no doubt help individual, motivated learners see how coding works using real programming language.

 Hack 'n' Slash